artseyio/artsey_qmk_boards/paintbrush/keymaps/readme.md

 To use these keymaps:

-	1. Open the qmk artsey firmware directory https://github.com/artseyio/artsey-qmk
+	1. Open the qmk artsey firmware directory https://github.com/artseyio/artsey-qmk and follow the "How to Build" instructions.

-			If you have not done so already, follow Step 1 of the "How to Build" instructions (Set up QMK and Clone "Early Combos" repo.)

 	2. Open the left_hand or right_hand folder, depending on if you are building a lefty or righty paintbrush.
 	3. Copy all the files EXCEPT the keymaps folder.
 	4. Paste them in the appropriate keymap's folder.